MicrosoftDocs/visualstudio-docs/docs/ide/step-6-name-your-button-controls.md

 ---
 # Step 6: Name your button controls

 There's only one <xref:System.Windows.Forms.PictureBox> on your form.
 When you added it, the IDE automatically named it **pictureBox1**.
 There's only one <xref:System.Windows.Forms.CheckBox>, which is named **checkBox1**.
-Soon, you will write some code, and that code will refer to the CheckBox and PictureBox.
-Because there's only one of each of these controls, you will know what it means when you see **pictureBox1** or **checkBox1** in your code.
+Soon, you'll write some code, and that code will refer to the CheckBox and PictureBox.
+Because there's only one of each of these controls, you'll know what it means when you see **pictureBox1** or **checkBox1** in your code.

 > [!TIP]
 > In Visual Basic, the default first letter of any control name is initial cap, so the names are **PictureBox1**, **CheckBox1**, and so on.